Moonlight in San Francisco

 Carl is right, thought Ed.
 I am letting my imagination run amok.
 "Nothing, forget it.
 Let's get going."

 Eve could not get the chief off her mind.
 Jimmy Chard had already tried to kill him once.
-Now he was back here in San Francisco killing people out of hatred for the Ironside.
-Ed, Carl, Mark and Fran would look out after him.
-Not that he needed it, the last time Chard had tried to kill him he was alone that night with no weapons.
+Now he was back here in San Francisco killing people out of hatred for Ironside.
+Ed, Carl, Mark and Fran would look out for him.
+Not that he needed it, the last time hard had tried to kill him he was alone that night with no weapons.
 What did he do then?
 He created his own weapons.
-When she, Ed and Mark finally raced back to the office Jimmy Chard was laying on the bathroom floor where Ironside had run a jolt of electricity through his body.
+When she, Ed and Mark finally raced back to the office, Jimmy Chard was laying on the bathroom floor where Ironside had run a jolt of electricity through his body.
 The chief could take care of himself.
 Why then did she feel so uneasy?
-She tried calling his office….busy.
+She tried calling his office…busy.

 "Why no more talking?
 Does the truth hurt, Jimmy?
 Is it because deep down you know what you have done is wrong?
 Is it because you really did not want to hurt any of those people?
 You do not want to talk because you really do not want to kill me or Barbara.
 You feel an obligation to your brother.
 You are feeling guilty because you planned the robbery and did not have the guts to go through with it.
 You are afraid, Jimmy," Ironside continue trying to buy time.

-Chard sat at the table starring at Ironside.
+Chard sat at the table staring at Ironside.
 What was he doing?
 Why don't I just kill him?
 No, he would not listen to him.
 He wanted to kill him.
 He needed to think.
-"Just shut up, chief."
+"Just shut up, Chief."
 Chard put the butcher knife back down.
 He just needed to think and he could not do that with Ironside running his mouth.